How to start an e-commerce business in 12 steps

 To come up with a brand name that meets these criteria start by writing down any words that fit your business.
 For example, if you were selling pet beds, ‘pet’ and ‘beds’ would be keywords, but ‘dogs’, ‘cats’, ‘furry’, ‘woof’, ‘purr’ might be too.

 Take these keywords and enter them into a business name generator.
-Here are some of the names Shopify’s generator came up with for the keywords ‘dog beds’.
+Here are some names Shopify’s generator came up with for the keywords ‘dog beds’.

 Even if a name from the generator doesn’t immediately stand out as something you’d like as a business name, there might be ideas there that can serve as inspiration.